Gavin-Yinld/csmFinder/readme.md

 chr1	3021720
 ...
 ```
-The 4-CpG segments could be extrated as follow:
+The 4-CpG segments could be extracted as follow:
 ```
 library('csmFinder')
 #get the demo dataset